bicycle-codes/identity/README.md

 This is storage agnostic.
 You would want to save the identity object to a database or something, which is easy to do because keys are encrypted "at rest".
 Any device record pairs with a `keystore` instance on the device.

 ## env variables
-If you deploy this to the internet, you will need to deploy the env variables to partykit as well:
+Deploy the env variables to partykit:

 ```sh
 npx partykit deploy --with-vars